DevRev-Team-65/Team-65-main/Tree_of_Thought_Experiment/docs/README.md

 node: The current node in the tree.
 depth: The depth of the current node in the tree (default is 0).
 This method is useful for visualizing the tree structure and understanding the search process.

+## Usage
+To use the TreeofThoughts class, follow these steps:

+Initialize the class with a model and a search algorithm (either 'BFS' or 'DFS').
+Call the solve method with the required parameters to perform the search and obtain the best state.
+(Optional) Use the save_tree_to_json method to save the tree structure and metrics to a JSON file.
+(Optional) Use the print_tree method to visualize the tree structure.
+Here's an example of how to use the TreeofThoughts class:

 # V2 with Monte Carlo, A* Search Algorithm, BFS, Best First Search